vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *karaśuddhyādikaś caiva sādhakena susiddhaye* /

-This object, says the Dī, is liberation, not the possession of supernatural powers, since these are already possessed by the adept who is a *sādhaka* .
+This object, says the Dī , is liberation, not the possession of supernatural powers, since these are already possessed by the adept who is a *sādhaka* .

 They are to be performed each separately in the morning, at the time of the ritual worship, during the rite of *homa* //88/ and the *japa* ; or the best of adepts will do all of them during worship.